-The programme is funded by the UKAEA in collaboration with TEPCO Japan.
+The programme is funded by the UKAEA in collaboration with TEPCO Japan, under the LongOps programme.

 We have been a long-standing (15+ years) member of the MilCAN Working Group, supporting the development, adoption, and maturity of the MilCAN Specifications.
 We have developed the official MilCAN Certification procedures and we have helped a number of companies and organisations to better understand how MilCAN works and how it should be properly and efficiently integrated within a system.

 We are conducting internal R&D on the internal design on how MilCAN software should be designed to robustly meet the deterministic and operational reliability requirements of the specification.